 Full details of our environmental objectives are set out in our latest Health, Safety and Environment Report.

-Every year, around 9,400 deaths in London are attributed to illnesses related to air quality.
+Every year, thousands of deaths in London are attributed to illnesses related to air quality.
 The latest research available shows that more than 440 schools in the capital are in areas that exceed safe legal pollution levels.

 To support the ULEZ, all double-decker buses operating in the Congestion Charging zone will be hybrid electric vehicles and all single-decker buses in the zone will emit nothing from their engine exhaust (they will be full electric or hydrogen models).